PASSIONLab/OpenEquivariance/docs/supported_ops.rst

 .. code-block::

-    from openequivariance.implementations.symmetric_contraction import SymmetricContraction as OEQSymmetricContraction
+    from openequivariance.torch.symmetric_contraction import SymmetricContraction as OEQSymmetricContraction

 Some Github users report weak performance for the symmetric contraction backward pass; your mileage may vary.